- <div style="background-image:url(/live/image/gid/56/width/1600/height/300/crop/1/29915_generic_green_campus_2.rev.1450299531.png)"/>

 Master of Liberal Studies

 The MLS Endowment serves the educational needs of the Graduate Program in Liberal Studies.
-These needs include scholarships for worthy students, supporting the participation of guest professors in graduate seminars, and other activities which foster interdisciplinary studies at the graduate level at Lake Forest College.
+These needs include scholarships for school teachers, supporting the participation of guest professors in graduate seminars, and other activities which foster interdisciplinary studies at the graduate level at Lake Forest College.
 The endowment merges funds and continues the mission of the original MLS Endowment, begun in 1985, and the Zilversmit-Gayle Fund that began in 2003.

 The MLS Endowment honors the work of Carol Gayle, Rosemary Cowler, and Arthur Zilversmit.

 Carol Gayle, Associate Professor of History and Associate Director of the Graduate Program in Liberal Studies, has been connected with the MLS program for many years, serving as advisor to MLS students from their first inquiry about the program through their graduation.
 Professor Gayle studied at Swarthmore College and Columbia University.
 Originally a specialist in Russian and European history, she has recently developed an interest in architectural history and in 1998 published a biography of James Bogardus, a pioneer of cast-iron architecture in America.

 Rosemary Cowler (1925-2011), Hotchkiss Presidential Professor of English, Emerita, was Director of the Graduate Program from 1990 until 2003.
 She joined the Lake Forest College faculty in 1955, after completing her doctorate at Yale University.
 She was Chair of the English Department from 1976 to 1985 and the College Marshal from 1974 to 1995, when she retired from full-time teaching.
 In 1987 the British Academy awarded her the Rose Mary Crawshay Prize for her work on the Prose Work of Alexander Pope.